DATE: 19 November 2014, 10 AM - 5:30 PM. Seminar Room (first floor) Villa Pagliaiuola

 Marxism(s) in Social Movements Working Group.
-"Creditocracy and the Case for Debt Refusal"
+"Making a Case for a Marxist Revival in Social Movement Studies"

 DATE: 31 October 2014, 10:30 AM.
 Emeroteca, Badia Fiesolana

 GRaSe Working Group.
 "Yes, women (can) count: feminist engagements with economy"

 GraSe invites you to a collective discussion with Lina Gálvez Muñoz on three crucial themes for feminist economists: the relationship between patriarchy and capitalism, the relationship between capitalism and body politics, and the relationship between feminist economy and other emancipatory struggles such as environmentalism, antispecism etc.

 Spreading Protest: Social Movements in Times of Crisis

 Which elements do the Arab Spring, the Indignados and Occupy Wall Street have in common?
 How do they differ?
 This book discusses the recent wave of global mobilisations from an unusual angle, explaining what aspects of protests spread from one country to another, how this happened, and why diffusion occurred in certain contexts but not in others.